 Founded in 1760, the Lanson house blends its champagne with pinot noir and chardonnay for taste.
 With over 500 hectares of vines in Champagne, Lanson uses the best grapes from the best plots to create a top 10 best-selling champagne brand.

 This well-respected champagne brand is affordable and delicious.
 Located in Ludes, in the Montagne de Reims National Park, the house has been providing champagne since 1868.
-Not only have they made it into the top ten bestseller list, but they also were granted the right by the Russian Imperial Family to adopt its coat of arms as the family emblem.
+Not only have they made it into the top ten bestseller list, but they were also granted the right by the Russian Imperial Family to adopt its coat of arms as the family emblem.
 The crowned two-headed eagle has thus appeared on every Canard-Duchêne label since the end of the 19th century.